moolirushikeshavareddy/SQL-Study-Guide/Tutorial #3 How to Install Oracle SQL Developer.md

+# Study Guide: Tutorial #3 - How to Install Oracle SQL Developer

 1. **Introduction to SQL Developer**
 SQL Developer is introduced as a user-friendly graphical interface for managing Oracle databases.
 It's a great alternative to the traditional command-line SQL Plus, making database interactions more intuitive.